Settlers4Modding/CommunityPatchLauncher/README.md

 **Step 1:** Download the newest zip file from the [Release].

 **Step 2:** Unpack the zip file to a location you prefer.
-We recommend to create a new folder for this in program files directory.
+We recommend creating a new folder for this in program files directory.

 **Step 3:** Double click CommunityPatchLauncher.exe.

 **Step 4:** Before using the Community Patch you have to accept the agreement.

 **Step 5:** Select the Installation folder of your Settlers 4 History Edition.
-This should normally work by hitting the "auto detect" button.
+This should normally work by hitting the "auto-detect" button.

 ![Agreement.JPG](/.github/assets/Agreement.JPG "Settlers 5 is not a real Settlers game!")